-- (a) Ready Time Fifteen seconds will be allowed after the command READY (LISTO) is given before the command FIRE (FUEGO). - (b) Two and one half minutes will be allowed to fire one shot on each target of a bank of five targets. - (c) Alibis 30 seconds will be allowed for each unfired round of the series in which the alibi is allowed. - (d) Shoot-offs 30 seconds will be allowed for each shot fired in a shootoff of ties. - (e) A minimum of 30 seconds will be allowed between the command CEASE FIRE and READY. - (f) Long Run Attempt A competitor is allowed a 15 second ready and 2 1/2 minutes for five shots.
-In the event that the first shot is a sighter, the competitor is allowed a 15 second Ready and 30 seconds for the sighter shot. - 8.2.1 Time Allowances Black Powder Cartridge Rifle and Scoped Black Powder Cartridge Rifle - (a) Ready Time Thirty (30) seconds will be allowed after the command READY (LISTO) is given before the command FIRE (FUEGO). - (b) Five (5) minutes will be allowed to fire one shot on each target of a bank of five targets.
+- Ready Time Fifteen seconds will be allowed after the command READY (LISTO) is given before the command FIRE (FUEGO). - Two and one half minutes will be allowed to fire one shot on each target of a bank of five targets. - Alibis 30 seconds will be allowed for each unfired round of the (c) series in which the alibi is allowed. - Shoot-offs 30 seconds will be allowed for each shot fired in a shoot-(d) off of ties. - A minimum of 30 seconds will be allowed between the command (e) CEASE FIRE and READY. - Long Run Attempt A competitor is allowed a 15 second ready and 2 (f) 1/2 minutes for five shots.
+In the event that the first shot is a sighter, the competitor is allowed a 15 second Ready and 30 seconds for the sighter shot. - 8.2.1 Time Allowances Black Powder Cartridge Rifle and Scoped Black Powder Cartridge Rifle - Ready Time Thirty (30) seconds will be allowed after the command READY (LISTO) is given before the command FIRE (FUEGO). - Five (5) minutes will be allowed to fire one shot on each target of a (b) bank of five targets.